 In Virginia, you may name the person who will carry out your funeral arrangements.
 You can also provide detailed instructions about your final wishes and set aside funds to cover your funeral expenses, including the costs of burial or cremation.

 Virginia law determines who can make decisions about funerals and body disposition -- that is, burial or cremation -- after someone dies.
 This right and responsibility goes either to a person you name in a signed, notarized document or your next of kin.
-(Virginia Code §§ 54.1-2825 and 54.1-2807(B).)
+(Virginia Code § § 54.1-2825 and 54.1-2807(B).)
+"Next of kin" includes the following people:

 If your next of kin disagree about your final arrangements, they must go to court to resolve their dispute.
 (Virginia Code § 54.1-2807.01.)
 To avoid such an outcome, it’s wise to name your representative in advance.